Fasust/wisgen/assets/advice.md

 It’s just as important to take care of your mind.
 I take two classes… and I’ve studied everything from anti-Semitism to current events.
 [Humor is] a life force, a way of surviving the difficulties of living.
 When you laugh at yourself, you prevent others from laughing at you.
-I think [people] have to be curious.
-They have to be interested in life outside their little aches and pains.
-They have to be excited about seeing new things, meeting new people, watching a new play—just passionate about life.
 I don’t care what you’re passionate about: maybe saving Dixie cup covers.
 But if you do it passionately, you’re alive.
 Age is not a disease.
 Don’t get hurt.